Docker Compose File Requirements

 instructions are forbidden in the HCC2 for a number of reasons.

-- It significantly impacts startup/shutdown time
+- They significantly impact startup/shutdown time.

 - Using